-- c.
-Mitotic count per square millimetre of the invasive melanoma (only in a vertical component, in the mitotic high-power fields that equates to 1 mm, so-called hot spots); - d.
-Growth phases (horizontal [radial] intraepidermal, in situ with microinvasion and sagittal [vertical], always skin invasion); - e.
-Presence or absence of microscopic satellite sites (sites composed of melanocytes with diameter > 0.05 mm remoted > 0.3 mm and < 2 cm from the invasive component of the primary melanoma tumour - parameter N). - f.
+- d.
+Growth phases [horizontal (radial) intraepidermal, in situ with microinvasion and sagittal (vertical), always skin invasion]; - e.
+Presence or absence of microscopic satellite sites (sites composed of melanocytes with diameter > 0.05 mm remoted > 0.3 mm and < 2 cm from the invasive component of the primary melanoma tumour parameter N). - f.
 Peripheral margin (measured from the in situ to the invasive component) and in depth; - g.
 Clinical stage pT;